 Venture Capital (VC) is a form of private equity financing that targets young up-and-coming businesses (or startups) that are expected to grow substantially in the coming years.
 Not every startup seeks venture capital financing, but those that do generally aim to become market powerhouses once they reach maturity.
 Professional translation and localization services offer an efficient way for startups to work toward this goal regardless of industry or niche.

-- Who the founder of the startup is.
+- Who is the founder of the startup is

 Investors can then use this figure and any other information they have to determine whether or not they wish to fund that startup.
 If they choose to commit, they will provide the startup with an agreed-upon amount of funding in exchange for equity.
 This percentage is typically set at 20%, but it can be more or less depending on the specific agreement that was made.

 - Seed Stage: Fledgling companies are often little more than an idea.
-The seed money acquired during this stage is meant to help the entrepreneurial team grow their vision into a market-ready product.
+The seed money acquired during this stage is meant to help the entrepreneurial team grow its vision into a market-ready product.

 - Series A: Businesses in this stage are expected to have fully realized products, solid sales figures, and an extensive business plan that outlines how the company will become profitable over time.
 This is reflected in their median valuation of $23 million.